tubrux/blog/_posts/2024-11-01-basic-use-tubrux.md

 #### Installing Tubrux with Maven

-Add the following dependency to your `pom.xml` file:
+Add the following dependency to our `pom.xml` file:

 ```xml
 <repositories>